Play On!

+Premiering at the Old Globe Theatre in San Diego, the production moved to Broadway at the Brooks Atkinson Theatre in 1997.
+The New York production received three nominations at the 51st Tony Awards, including for performances by Tonya Pinkins and André De Shields.

 Production history

 The original production, conceived by director Sheldon Epps, premiered in San Diego at the Old Globe Theatre in September 1996.
-After 19 previews, it opened on Broadway on March 20, 1997 at the Brooks Atkinson Theatre, where it ran for 61 performances.
-The cast included Tonya Pinkins, André De Shields, and Carl Anderson.
-An original cast recording was released on May 20, 1997 on Varèse Sarabande.
+The show then opened March 20, 1997, at the Brooks Atkinson Theatre on Broadway, where it ran for 61 performances.
+The cast included Tonya Pinkins, André De Shields, Carl Anderson, Yvette Cason, and Angela Robinson.
+An original cast recording was released on May 20, 1997, on Varèse Sarabande.

 A 1999 production of Play On! at the Pasadena Playhouse was recorded for the PBS series Great Performances.

-The book, by playwright Cheryl L. West, departs from Twelfth Nights usual setting of Illyria, resetting the play's action and characters in 1940s Swing-era Harlem.
+Talawa Theatre Company produced a UK tour directed by Michael Buffong, beginning September 2024 at Belgrade Theatre, Coventry, then Liverpool Playhouse, Salisbury Playhouse, Birmingham Hippodrome, Lyric Theatre, Hammersmith, and Bristol Old Vic.

 Synopsis

 Vy comes to swinging 1940s Harlem to write songs for the Duke, Harlem's greatest band leader.
 To overcome the sexist barriers of the time against women songwriters, she disguises herself as a man, Vy-man.
 She finds the Duke in tears over his loss of Lady Liv, Harlem's "queen of the blues".
 The Duke likes Vy-man's music, so he instructs the songwriter to go to the Cotton Club and present one of her songs as if it were a new song written by the Duke for Lady Liv.
-Lady Liv finds Vy-man charming, and a series of mistaken pairings results.
+Once Lady Liv finds Vy-man to be quite charming, a series of mistaken pairings ensue.

-Meanwhile, several of the performers at the Cotton Club are rebelling against the overly serious and tyrannical club manager, Rev. Since Rev has a crush on Lady Liv, the performers persuade him that he should woo her by learning to swing and scat, giving up his old fashioned ballads.
+Meanwhile, Jester and several other Cotton Club performers are rebelling against the overly serious and tyrannical club manager, Rev. Since Rev has a crush on Lady Liv, the performers persuade him that he should woo her by learning to swing and scat, giving up his old fashioned ballads.
 More confusion results before the truth is revealed, and the couples are appropriately united.